xvitaly/srcrepair/docs/source/config-editor.rst

 Loading config file
 ================================================

-  1. Press **Open config from file** button on the main toolbar and select file on disk with standard open file dialog (depends on platform).
+  1. Click the **Open config from file** button on the main toolbar and select the desired file on disk in the standard file open dialog box (platform dependent).
-  2. Edit config as described in :ref:`working with config editor <editor-working>`.
+  2. Edit the config file as described in the :ref:`working with config editor <editor-working>` section.
-  3. Press **Save config** button on the main toolbar to save changes in config file.
+  3. Click the **Save config** button on the main toolbar to save the changes to disk.

-If safe clean is enabled (green light in status bar), backup file will be created automatically.
+If safe clean is enabled (green light in the status bar), a backup file will be created automatically.
 You can restore or delete it on :ref:`BackUps <backups-about>` tab.

 .. index:: useful information about config editor
 .. _editor-other: